ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

 ```

     ##
     ##   Term Estimate 2.5 % 97.5 %
-    ##  1 - 0   -4.525 -8.596 -0.4018
+    ##  1 - 0    -4.52  -8.6 -0.402
     ##
-    ## Prediction type:  response
-    ## Columns: type, term, estimate, conf.low, conf.high
+    ## Columns: term, estimate, conf.low, conf.high

 Happily, the results are the same whether you use a `fitted()`- or `predictions()`-based workflow.
 One workflow is explicit, but requires many more lines.
 The other workflow is more opaque, but very convenient.
+Everyone’s happy; we all can eat cake.

 #### Compute `\(\mathbb E (y_i^1 - y_i^0 \mid c_i)\)` from `fit2`.